ashequilters

 Picture

-The annual Ashe County Marathon Jam is sponsored by the New River Chapter of the Military Officers Association.
-On May 18th musicians played or "jammed" for 12 hours.
+The annual Music Honoring Ashe County Veterans is sponsored by the New River Chapter of the Military Officers Association.
+On Armed Forces Day musicians played or "jammed" for 12 hours.
 Every dollar donated went to Fisher House at Ft.
 Bragg and Camp LeJeune.
 (Fisher Houses are the military equivalent of Ronald McDonald houses for the civilian population.)
 Local veterans were honored individually, their stories told, and then wrapped in patriotic quilts made by guild members.

 Project Graduation Quilt